satyaGR47/LinkedList/README.md

 # LinkedList
-Inserting the new node to last postion and to Start position of present Linked List.
+Inserting the new node to last postion and to Start position of current Linked List.